BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 \end{split}
 \end{equation*}

-which can be expressed as an explicid form:
+which can be expressed as an explicit form:

 $$i_k = (-1)^k \text{, }k \in \mathbb{N}_0.$$